 Each of the above wishes to charge and be paid for the services.

 So what is a typical charge for an average platform:

 So before you even start to receive any growth on your investment, you fund must grow by 2.3% pa to 3.0% pa to stand still.

 Compare this to a simple, retail investment or pension or ISA with annual charges only of between 0.4% pa (pension) and 1.5%pa on ISA.

 On a £100,000 pension fund, a SIPP platform, ISA or investment account, this may mean higher charges, in the above example of up to 2.6%pa i.e. £2,600 per year.

-We suggest you should only use a platform where you are going to actively use it or if your financial adviser is.
-Beware platforms, some charges are way too high for the benefit that you receive.
+We suggest you should only use a platform if you are going to actively use it or if your financial adviser is.
+Beware of platforms, some charges are too high for the benefits that you receive.